Larsen15o9/Bitcoin/Troubleshooting.md

 ### NiceHash QuickMiner starts with Windows too quickly.
 Can I delay it?
 Yes, you can.
 Open Task Scheduler (write `Task Scheduler` in your search bar).
 Then follow markings from 1 to 4 from the picture below.
 Once you choose your wanted delay just close the dialog by pressing `OK`.
 Next time you are booting Windows, NiceHash QuickMiner would start with adjusted delay.
 ![Task Scheduler](https://github.com/nicehash/NiceHashQuickMiner/blob/main/images/ts_delay.png?raw=true)

+### I am using another tool for managing my video card's fans (such as MSI Afterburner) and fan speed is occasionally reset to automatic.
+How can I fix this?
+The problem is in default _commands.json_ file shipped with version 0.4.1.3.
+This file commands that all fans are reset to automatic behavior when Excavator exits.
+You may have some instability and Excavator is occasionally restarted.
+This means automatic fan profile is applied every time this happens.
+To prevent this, you can either modify _commands.json_ on your own or use [this one with fan reset removed](https://github.com/nicehash/NiceHashQuickMiner/blob/main/optimize/default_commands.json).